alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/ad.md

   - 626 idle cycles: number of cycles for which the NPU was idle

-  - 628,122 AXI0 read cycles: The number of cycles the NPU spends to execute AXI0 read transactions.
+  - 628,122 AXI0 read beats: The number of AXI beats with read transactions from AXI0 bus.
     AXI0 is the bus where Ethos-U55 NPU reads and writes to the computation buffers (activation buf/tensor arenas).

-  - 135,087 AXI0 write cycles: The number of cycles the NPU spends to execute AXI0 write transactions.
+  - 135,087 AXI0 write beats: The number of AXI beats with write transactions to AXI0 bus.

-  - 62,870 AXI1 read cycles: The number of cycles the NPU spends to execute AXI1 read transactions.
+  - 62,870 AXI1 read beats: The number of AXI beats with read transactions from AXI1 bus.
     AXI1 is the bus where Ethos-U55 NPU reads the model (read only)

 - For FPGA platforms, CPU cycle count can also be enabled.
 For FVP, however, CPU cycle counters should not be used as